TimBiden/Pair-Programming/README.md

 - Scope session to unique key from URL. ✅
 - Generate unique URL and store in database. ✅

-- Redirect index visitors to their specific URL
+- Redirect root directory visitors to their specific URL. ⏯
 - Keep session open for specified amount of time.

 ## Beyond MVP: